The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 \subsubsection{Conclusions}

 \paragraph{Heavy-quark diffusion.} Differential studies of the yield suppression and flow of D mesons highlight the predominance of elastic charm quark-QGP interactions for \pT\ less than a few \gev.
 Heavy quarks in this range experience Brownian motion in the QGP, and therefore provide incisive probes of the equilibration process.
 This interaction is characterised by a spatial diffusion constant $D_{\rm s}$.
 Its value, $1.5 < 2 \pi D_{\rm s}(T) T < 4.5$, is smaller than that determined from a pQCD calculation for a gas of weakly-coupled quarks and gluons, providing clear evidence in the heavy-flavour sector for a strongly-coupled QGP.
+Recent lattice QCD calculations~\cite{Altenkort:2023oms} give even slightly smaller values for $D_{\rm s}$.

 \paragraph{Jet quenching: energy loss.} The magnitude of hadron suppression for $\pT>8$~\gev\ in central \PbPb\ collisions is the same for a wide range of light-flavour hadrons, providing definitive evidence that jet quenching occurs at the partonic level.
 This is likewise strong evidence for the existence of a dense, extended QGP phase.
 Suppression measurements in the heavy-flavour sector at intermediate-\pT\ indicate that beauty quarks lose less energy than charm quarks.
-These measurements are described by models that include mass-dependent elastic energy loss and a reduction of gluon radiation off heavier quarks.
+These measurements are described by models that include mass-dependent elastic energy loss and a reduction of gluon radiation off heavy quarks.
 The latter mechanism is known as the QCD dead-cone effect and has been directly measured by ALICE for radiation in vacuum using pp collisions.
 Measurements of reconstructed jets provide unique insight into the jet--medium interaction.
 Since jets subtend finite area, such modifications reflect the spatial distribution of medium-induced energy loss and the medium response.
 Inclusive jet suppression has been observed up to a \pT\ of several hundred \gev.
 Jet energy loss has been measured for the semi-inclusive distribution of jets recoiling from a hadron trigger to be ($8\pm2$)~\gev\ for central \PbPb\ collisions.
-This value is larger than that determined from similar analyses at RHIC, though the comparison currently has limited significance.
+This value is larger than that determined from similar analyses at RHIC~\cite{Sahoo:2020kwh}, though the comparison currently has limited significance.